cabforum/smime/SBR.md

 **Trustworthy System**: Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.

-**Unregistered Domain Name**: A Domain Name that is not a Registered Domain Name.

 **Valid Certificate**: A Certificate that passes the validation procedure specified in RFC 5280.

 **Validation Specialists**: Someone who performs the information verification duties specified by these Requirements.